 I began my professional career teaching geography in UK secondary schools before moving into initial teacher education in the mid-70s.
 This was at Charlotte Mason College of Education in the Lake District where I worked as a geographer in the environmental and social studies teams.
 It was at this time that I met Robin Richardson and was much influenced by his innovative work in global education.

 Following this I did an MSc and PhD with Paul Smoker who ran the Peace and Conflict Programme at the University of Lancaster.
-For the former I reviewed the nature of global perspectives in UK initial teacher education and for the latter explored the nature of racism in UK geography school textbooks1.
-During the late 70s I was the first education officer for the Minority Rights Group2 based in London.
+For the former I reviewed the nature of global perspectives in UK initial teacher education and for the latter explored the nature of racism in UK geography school textbooks.1 During the late 70s I was the first education officer for the Minority Rights Group based in London.2

-In 1990 I set up the Global Futures Project5 based at the Institute of Education University of London in order to help students and teachers think more critically and creatively about the future.
-This project later moved to Bath Spa University where I subsequently became professor in the School of Education.
-At Bath my research and teaching focused on the Education Studies degree6,7,8 with a particular responsibility for modules on Education for Change, Education for the Future, Radical Education and Education for Sustainability.
+In 1990 I set up the Global Futures Project based at the Institute of Education University of London in order to help students and teachers think more critically and creatively about the future.5 This project later moved to Bath Spa University where I subsequently became professor in the School of Education.
+At Bath my research and teaching focused on the Education Studies degree with a particular responsibility for modules on Education for Change, Education for the Future, Radical Education and Education for Sustainability.6,7

 1. Walford, R. (2001) Geography in British Schools 1850-2000, chapter 9 - Radical Responses, 1975-85, London: Woburn Press